 - A ‘Darwinian’ approach to life in the garden

 ‘Survival of the fittest’ is the ultimate selection criteria.
 I try to select plants reasonably suited for the climate here and plant them in place where most of their cultural needs are met.
-I use a mycorrhizal fungus supplement (see the ‘tools and supplies’ section later in the manual…) to try to give plants a boost to get them off to a good start.
+I use a mycorrhizal fungus supplement (see the ‘tools and supplies’ section later in the manual… I use the supplement less now as the soil is healthier now than it was when we started the garden.) to try to give plants a boost to get them off to a good start.
 I provide supplemental water in the first year – or two in the case of trees and shrubs.
 And then things are on their own to survive – and hopefully thrive – or die.
 If they die, clearly they are not meant for this garden!
 The plant tag binders include more than a few things that have died out here.
 Things rarely get a second chance – there are lots of other good plants to test out when one fails.
 Plants that survive but not thrive may get a second chance in another location but are equally as likely to just get evicted.
 Overly aggressive or too finicky in care requirements are also characteristics which may result in eviction.

 I plant very densely, using self-seeding ‘filler’ plants to fill in spaces around bigger perennial and shrubs.
 Many weed seeds need light to germinate.
 Shading the soil with plants helps reduce weed problems.
 In addition to adding more color and interest to the garden, the ‘filler’ plants thus help control weeds.
 By keeping plantings dense, the plants also have to compete for light, nutrients and water.
 Weaker plants will fade away (see Darwinian gardening above…) Vigorous ones may be slowed down a bit and/or need dividing less often.
 I do not use traditional mulch (e.g. bark) because it deters the self-seeding I rely on.
 Because I allow much of the prior year’s dead foliage to ‘compost in place’, that decaying material acts as mulch and provides needed organic matter to the soil.
 If you like the look of widely spaced plants surrounded by a sea of bark mulch, you’d hate the look of my garden!
 A textbook for a Landscape Design course I once took said ‘There’s no excuse for over-planting’.
 While I understand that point of view for a designer working within the context of a client’s budget and, often, for clients who are not serious gardeners, in my view, there’s no excuse for under-planting in the garden!